annulen/sysdig-wiki/Sysdig-Examples.md

 * See the top processes in terms of actively used files
 > sysdig -cfdcount_by proc.name "fd.type=file"

-* See the top local server ports in terms of established connections
+* See the top local server ports
+> in terms of established connections:
 > sysdig -cfdcount_by fd.sport "evt.type=accept"
+> in terms of total bytes:
+> sysdig -cfdbytes_by fd.sport

 * See the top client ports in terms of established connections
 > sysdig -cfdcount_by fd.sport "evt.type=accept"